 Roku Ultra is the most powerful Roku around

-Unlike a lot of these remotes, which favor Netflix, Roku does offer dedicated buttons for popular streamers like Hulu, Disney Plus, and Sling TV, which are welcome time savers if you already know what you want to watch.
-And with earbuds that plug right into the remote, it’s one of very few devices that allow you to watch TV without BLUetooth headphones.
-Its support for Google Assistant and Alexa are welcome additions too, but you’ll likely notice they can be a little spotty and you have to revert to the remote and navigate to what you want the old-fashioned way from time to time.
+Unlike many of these remotes, which favor Netflix, Roku offers dedicated buttons for popular streamers like Hulu, Disney Plus, and Sling TV, which are welcome time savers if you already know what you want to watch.
+And with earbuds that plug right into the remote, it’s one of the very few devices that allow you to watch TV without Bluetooth headphones.
+Its support for Google Assistant and Alexa are welcome additions too, but you’ll likely notice they can be a little spotty, and you have to revert to the remote and navigate to what you want the old-fashioned way from time to time.
 It’s not ideal for fans of voice commands.

 What makes it stand out